wieslawsoltes/Avalonia/docs/control-catalog-hot-reload.md

 ### Runtime Components

-- `RuntimeHotReloadService` (singleton via `AvaloniaLocator`) discovers manifests, sets up file-system watchers, and orchestrates reload cycles.
-It keeps track of base directories, environment-provided manifest paths, and embedded manifests.
+- `RuntimeHotReloadService` (singleton via `AvaloniaLocator`) discovers manifests, sets up file-system watchers, orchestrates reload cycles, snapshots mutable state (including read-only lists/dictionaries), and cooperates with `IXamlHotReloadStateProvider` for deeper, opt-in preservation.
 - `RuntimeHotReloadManager` caches metadata, compiles delegates to the generated build/populate methods, and keeps weak references to tracked instances so it can re-populate them after an update.
 - `RuntimeHotReloadDelegateProvider` resolves the generated builder types (dynamic or static assemblies), creates delegates for build/populate invocations, and falls back to instantiate controls when only populate metadata is present.
 - `RuntimeHotReloadManifest` loads/saves the JSON manifest files at runtime, so your app can refresh entries without rebuilding.